Susette has a lifelong interest and practice with good physical and mental health, including the environment that sustains us all.

 On the island of Oahu, opposite Honolulu, there's a little college town called Laie.
 The town contains a Mormon temple and university, hence is inhabited mainly by Mormon families and students.
-We lived there in 1962, when my father was a teacher and I almost drowned in the ocean.
+We lived there in 1962-1963 where my father was a teacher at the Church College of Hawaii (now BYU Hawaii).
+One day, swimming in the ocean by myself, I was caught by riptides and almost drowned.

 Near panic, I knew I would drown if I breathed underwater.
 Some part of me called for help and I felt and heard a soothing voice in my head say, "Just relax.
 You don't need to breathe."
 I relaxed.
 The ocean started wafting me gently to and fro, just under the surface.
 The voice said, "You'll know when it's time to get up."

 After a peaceful eternity, I felt my knees scrape the sand and realized I could get up now.
-I knelt up straight - the ocean was shallow there - and I marveled.
-The air was so sweet, the sky bright blue, the trees bright green, the sand sparkling white.
+I knelt up straight—the ocean was shallow there—and I marveled.
+The air was sweet, the sky bright blue, the trees bright green, the sand sparkling white.
 The beach didn't feel empty anymore, though there was no one there.
 I stood up, waded over to the sand, and threw myself down.
 It was warm.
 It felt safe.
 The tiny man-o-wars scattered all over the beach were little prisms of light.
 Each sand particle was a prism of light.
 Colors everywhere.
 I never forgot that voice.

 How many times have you heard yourself responding to someone in your head, especially continuing an argument you didn't win?
 I used to do it with my mother all the time when I was a kid, but didn't give it any credence until I started being curious about telepathy.
 Then I started having experiences that confirmed it.
 Were they new experiences or was it just that I was paying attention, now that I wanted to know?